 Specialty holders address specific storage challenges.
 Bike hooks keep your bicycles off the floor.
 Tool holders cradle power drills, circular saws, and other cordless tools while keeping batteries accessible.
 Garden tool holders have multiple prongs designed specifically for long-handled implements like rakes and shovels.

 Slat wall shelves provide horizontal storage space for items that don’t hang well or need a stable platform.
 They typically range from 12 to 48 inches wide and can support surprisingly heavy loads when properly installed.
+For different wall organization approaches, consider rail organizers and track systems that offer similar functionality with different installation methods.

 Weight Limits and Load Capacity